codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/nomad.md

 This pipeline does the following:

 1. Clones the source code with a [Git clone step]({{site.baseurl}}/docs/codefresh-yaml/steps/git-clone/)
 1. Uses a [build step]({{site.baseurl}}/docs/codefresh-yaml/steps/build/) to create a Docker image for a simple Go application.
-The image is automatically pushed to the private Codefresh registry
+The image is automatically pushed to the default Docker registry
 1. Runs `envsubst` to replace all variables in the job spec.
 These include:
-   * the Registry token so that Nomad can access the Codefresh registry
+   * the Registry token so that Nomad can access the default Docker registry
    * The docker image name and tag to be deployed
 1. Runs the job with another [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) (i.e. Deploys the image to Nomad)